isaacchua0309/tp/docs/UserGuide.md

 deletesport 2 s/basketball
 ```

-This removes basketball from the 2nd person's sports list.
+This removes basketball from the 2nd friend's list of played sports.

 ![Deleting a Sport from a friend](images/deletesport_command.png)